 - Combine yoga with another activity, like hiking, that new-to-yoga men might be more comfortable with

 - Offer half-priced memberships to a member’s significant other on the day of a special event

 - Hold a short workshop on a practical topic like stress reduction.
 Heavily incorporate yoga along with discussion and other methods, like art or walking meditation.
 This way, they have a chance to get familiar with yoga in a low-pressure situation.

-Men are interested in what you’re doing at the yoga studio.
-This interest will only continue to grow, so make sure your studio is ready to reach those men when they’re ready to step on the mat for the first time.
+Many men are interested in yoga and are looking for a welcoming studio to give it a try.
+Make sure your studio is ready to make these newcomers comfortable from yoga software to studio decor when they step on the mat for the first time.

 Looking for additional marketing tips?
 Get your copy of our free 10-Step Yoga Marketing Guide.